yewalenikhil65/ForcedInterfacialWaves.jl/README.md

 - **Capillary–gravity** (`α > 0`) — a combined-integrand technique that cancels the two
   removable poles at `k_s`, `k_l` before quadrature (manuscript Figure 10).

-This package is **not registered** in the Julia General registry; install it directly from GitHub (see below).
+This package is **not yet registered** in the Julia General registry; install it directly from GitHub (see below).

 ## Installation